-With the start of Popelecni streda, all of the fun ends.
+With the start of Popelecni streda, all the fun ends.
 On this day, the fasting starts and continues until Easter.
 In the morning, and before noon, you could still drink alcohol and maybe eat some meat, but with lunch, lens soup takes its place and the fasting begins.

 How is it celebrated today?

 These days, it is not common for Czech people, and, as was mentioned before, especially for young people, to follow a tradition like this, because almost no one knows about the whole tradition.
-And even if somebody does, virtually no one wants to give up something they really love for a few weeks, as Czech Republic is largely an atheist country.
-What some of us do celebrate, though, is the Maskarni utery, where, mostly people living in villages, dress up in costumes like Americans do on Halloween.
+And even if somebody does, virtually no one wants to give up something they really love for a few weeks, as the Czech Republic is largely an atheist country.
+What some of us do to celebrate, though, is the Maskarni utery, where, mostly people living in villages, dress up in costumes like Americans do on Halloween.
 Once, on Masopust, some people dressed up as the grim reaper, gathered on the square, and marched through the village, knocking on every door.
 The people answering their doors gave everyone a shot of alcohol, or sometimes money.
 The procession also stopped cars that were passing through the village and made them give them some money.